 Step by step instructions

-- Heat a large dutch oven or cast iron skillet with a couple tablespoons of oil and brown corned beef on both sides.
-Then transfer to baking dish or plate.
+- Heat oil in large dutch oven or skillet.
+Brown corned beef on both sides.
+Transfer beef to a baking dish or plate.

-- Working in batches add cabbage wedges to hot rendered fat.
-Quickly cook cabbage wedges on each side until browned and blistered.
+- Working in batches, add cabbage wedges to hot rendered fat.
+Cook cabbage on each side until browned and blistered.
 Transfer to plate.

 - If all the rendered fat was absorbed by the cabbage add a bit more oil.
 Then add onions and cook until lightly browned and softened.
-Add garlic then add 1 cup water to deglaze the pan, scraping up any browned bits.
-Add remaining water and bring to a boil before pouring over beef in the baking dish covering by at least ½ inch of water.
+Add garlic and 1 cup water to deglaze pan, scraping up browned bits.
+Add remaining water and bring to a boil.
+Then pour mixture over the corned beef in the baking dish covering meat by at least ½ inch of water.

-- Remove lid and braise 30 minutes longer.
+- Remove lid and cook uncovered for 30 minutes or until tender.

-- Once brisket is tender, add potatoes and bake for an additional hour, or until potatoes are tender.
+- Once corned beef brisket is tender, add potatoes to dutch oven and bake for an additional hour, uncovered, or until potatoes are starting to get tender.

-- Slice corned beef across the grain into ¼ slices.
-The ‘grain’ in meat are those long strings of muscle fibers that run lengthwise down the brisket.
-You should be able to visually see which way the grain is running.
+- Slice beef across the grain.
 Slicing across the grain ensures the meat easily falls into lots of little pieces when you take a bite.
 Slicing with the grain will result in very long stringy pieces instead.

-- Then remove potatoes and cabbage from broth and arrange around baked corned beef slices.
+- Remove potatoes and cabbage and place vegetables around baked corned beef slices.
 Strain broth.

 - Serve and enjoy!

 How to cook corned beef on the stove

 This recipe details how to oven braise but if you don’t have an oven safe vessel you can braise corned beef on the stove instead of making corned beef in the oven.
 Simply simmer corned beef covered over low heat.
 Checking periodically to make sure meat stays covered with liquid and adding additional liquid as needed.